neillturner/kitchen-ansible/provisioner_options.md

   Install require packages and then installs ansible using the python pip command and ansible version must be specified.
 This allows a specific version of ansible to be installed.

+* if require_pip3 is set to true

+  Install require packages and then installs ansible using the python pip3 command and ansible version must be specified.
+This allows a specific version of ansible to be installed.

+  Currently only works for Redhat/Centos.

 * if require_ansible_repo is set to true (the default)

   Installs from the operation system repository only with the ansible version that is in the particular repository and will use the ansible_version in the package name where appropriate.